nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 * Message tracking logs for Exchange Servers : Also called Option 6
 * HTTPProxy logs for Exchange servers : Also called Option 7

-## Configuration of the optional Data Connector : Microsoft Exchange Logs and Events
+## To configure each options

-For details on how to configure this connector, you have two possibilities
+For details on how to configure the options, you have two possibilities

 1. Go to the Connector Page and follow the steps
 2. Follow this documentation